overvis/ne-docs/docs/en/RNPP-311M/README.md

 - "Control of incorrect phase sequence and presence of phase sticking";
 - "Phase imbalance control".

+**Notes:**

-_Notes: - The control of phases presence is maintained in any operating mode; - In all operating modes, except for the “Maximum voltage control” mode, the product is activated when the phases are broken or the voltage drops below 100 V on one or several phases for a fixed time of 0.2 s._
+1. The control of phases presence is maintained in any operating mode;
+2. In all operating modes, except for the “Maximum voltage control” mode, the product is activated when the phases are broken or the voltage drops below 100 V on one or several phases for a fixed time of 0.2 s.

 In “Minimum / maximum voltage control" mode, when the voltage value of the mains is exceeded for the thresholds set by the User, the protected equipment will be disconnected from the mains and red **ALARM** LED indicator will turn ON .